Steve Bartlett: United States Representative

 Bartlett served as a U.S. Representative from 1983 until his resignation in 1991.
 He won the open seat over former state Representative Kay Bailey Hutchison, later the state treasurer, U.S. Senator, and an unsuccessful gubernatorial candidate in 2010.
 The position became vacant when the long-term Republican incumbent, James M. Collins ran unsuccessfully for the U.S. Senate against the Democrat Lloyd M. Bentsen, Jr., of Houston.

 While in Congress, Bartlett served as a member of the House Banking Committee, where he "led the successful push to let the market set interest rates on government-insured mortgages."
 He served as Deputy Whip and was a sponsor or principal cosponsor of nearly 20 major pieces of legislation, including the Enhanced Secondary Mortgage Market Act, Fair Labor Standards Act Reforms, FHA Deregulation and the Americans with Disabilities Act.

+Mayoralty

 Bartlett left the House to run for mayor of Dallas.
 On November 5, 1991, he was elected to the nonpartisan position with 54 percent of the vote.
 He was sworn in on December 2, 1991.
 As mayor, Bartlett led an effort to reduce violent crime and adopted a $5 billion capital improvements plan.
 He worked to improve an economic revitalization, a downtown renaissance, and 30,000 new residential units in or adjacent to downtown Dallas.
-Bartlett served as the city's executive until 1995.
+Bartlett served as the city's Mayor until 1995.